Mellanox/hw-mgmt/README.md

 - 4.19.xx

 ## Sysfs attributes:
 The thermal control operates over sysfs attributes.
 These attributes are exposed as symbolic links to `/var/run/hw-management` folder at system boot time.
-Let's call this location as a `$bsp_path`.
 This folder contains the next structure:

 | Node Path | Purpose |
 | :--- | :--- |